-WORKING AT NIGHT
+WORKING AT NON-STANDARD HOURS

-Except for regularly scheduled courses, all students and postdoctoral fellows must obtain authorization from their faculty advisor for a permit to work in the building after 5:00 p.m.
-A signed Preliminary Key Request requesting building entry implies permission to work in the building after 5:00 p.m.
+Except for regularly scheduled courses, each faculty advisor should set standard working hours for students and researchers working in their laboratory space.
+Students and researchers must obtain authorization from their faculty advisor to work in the building outside of those standard working hours.
+A signed Preliminary Key Request requesting building entry implies permission to work outside of standard working hours.
+At any time, individuals working alone must follow the guidelines described above.

 Building keys will not be issued to undergraduates without an agreement to follow strict policies signed by both student and faculty.
 (See following example)